jelmer/dulwich/CONTRIBUTING.rst

 necessary.
 The porcelain may accept unicode strings and convert them to bytestrings as necessary on the fly (using 'utf-8').

-* on-disk filenames: regular strings
+* on-disk filenames: regular strings, or ideally, pathlib.Path instances
 * git-repository related filenames: bytes
 * object sha1 digests (20 bytes long): bytes
 * object sha1 hexdigests (40 bytes long): str (bytestrings on python2, strings